danhenriquex/DVC-Pipeline/README.md

 - Python: The programming language used for the entire pipeline.
 - DVC (Data Version Control): Used for tracking data, models, and experiments.
-- Hydra: A configuration management framework that simplifies the handling of multiple configuration files and command-line arguments.
 - PyTorch: Used for building and training the machine learning model (if applicable).
 - Scikit-learn: Used for data preparation and feature engineering (if applicable).
 - Pandas: For data manipulation and analysis.